 A popular way of finding accommodation now is to rent a whole villa, house or apartment privately.
 We find this a great way to visit a large number of locations.
 However, we have never really had much success in Vegas.
 Which is quite surprising as to us it seems an ideal place to rent a villa.
 This doesn’t mean you won’t have more luck finding the property to suit you.
 Just for us, the hotels offer a better proposition.
 Sites such a VBRO and Homeaway are out “go to” sites for privately rented properties.
 And give you some back up in the unlikely event of issues.

 You can also try Air B&B to try and find unique or cheaper alternatives to the hotels.
-Either shared or whole accommodation options are available though the app.
+Either shared or whole accommodation options are available through the app.
 Again in Vegas, we have never felt the need.
 But you can always try it and see if there is something to suit you?

-Where to Book Hotels
+Where to Book Las Vegas Hotels

 Often People book a package holiday to Vegas and often that is a great option, especially if you are coming from outside the US.
 However, It can be cheaper if you book flights and accommodation separately.
-Not always but can be.
+Not always but Often.
 It also offers a lot more flexibility.
 We rarely ONLY stay in Vegas and its just part of a wider trip and so booking separately is a must.

 We often find it has the cheapest prices even when we extensively search most other sites.
 We also just get on with the interface and find it easy to find the hotels we need.
-The FREE cancellation is also a major reason we use it. you can find the hotel you want book it.
+The FREE cancellation is also a major reason we use it. you can find the hotel you want, book it.
 Then begin the search to see if you can beat the price.

 We can’t write about staying in Vegas without mentioning Resort Fees.
-The nemesis of all Vegas traveller’s.
+The nemesis of all Vegas traveler’s.
 Part of the reason the hotel prices seem so cheap is a large portion of the cost is kept hidden.
 Then slapped on at the end as a resort fee!

 These not insignificant fees would be fine if they were optional.
-The cover things like use of the pools, Phone calls, Gym use etc… but if you don’t wan to use the facilities you still pay the fee.
+The cover things like use of the pools, Phone calls, Gym use etc… but if you don’t want to use the facilities you still pay the fee.
 This makes them mandatory and is just a way of making the headline figure look smaller.
 It’s all a bit underhand!

 The way we see it is we just accept its part of the cost and factor it in when making our decisions.
 Almost all Hotels charge them so there is very little choice to avoid so we just add them on to our room price when considering which hotel.
 Complaining endlessly about it won’t help, taking it out on the employees won’t help.
-You just need to accept it or not come to Vegas, Unfortunately, its creeping into most place in the United States now.
+You just need to accept it or not come to Vegas, Unfortunately, it’s creeping into most places in the United States now.
 Maybe soon it will be outlawed but if that happened the resorts would just raise their prices, you would still have to pay it, it would be just included in the headline price.

 Where do you stay in Las Vegas?
 Are you a strip only type of person or have you tried the other options?
 Let us know in the comments below.
-Also feel free to ask us any questions.
+Also, feel free to ask us any questions.
 We love hearing about anything Vegas related.